 Give yourself the gift of sitting down to enjoy the views while having a coffee or sitting in a restaurant.

 The town of Antibes is in the Alpes-Maritimes department.
-Right between Cannes and Nice is located this small coastal city.
+Right between Cannes and Nice is located in this small coastal city.

 The international jet-set globally recognizes Antibes as a destination of luxury, relaxation, and glamour.